these little things define you forever

 Everyone was drunk.
 She was drunk.
-Some were past out.
+Some were passed out.
 Okay, most.
 Just not her.
 Just not two damn people but she wished it was just her.

 She was smoking a cigarette, he was crying over said cigarette because of drunken sensitivity.
 Something about how it was bad for her.
 He was preaching to her like he knew what was best for her.
 She didn't understand why.
 They were hardly acquaintances, she only knows his name because he hosted a party at his house once.

 He tried to snatch it out of her mouth and she got mad.
-The fight just escalated, she just pushed him, he landed on broken bottle buried in sand, she didn't know so she kicked him harder into it (into the glass that cut him deep) and then she was blood leaking from his mouth.
+The fight just escalated, she just pushed him, he landed on a broken bottle buried in the sand.
+She didn't know about it, the glass, so she kicked him harder into the sand (into the glass that cut him deep) and then she saw blood leaking from his mouth.

 "Shit," She remembers saying.
 "Are you hurt?
 Can I fix it?
 Oh my God, I'm sorry.
 I'm so sorry."